saddamhr/test-javascript-with-jest/README.md

 # Test JavaScript code with Jest

 Welcome to Test JavaScript code with Jest!
-This repository contains the codebase for testing JavaScript code with Jest including asynchronous code.
+This repository contains the codebase for testing JavaScript code with Jest including asynchronous test.

 ## Getting Started